ishehadeh/simplify/README.md

 The simplify CLI takes a series of expressions, it tries to shorten each one as much as possible, assigns any variables or functions it can, then prints the result.

-To demonstrate lets do a few unit conversions.
+To demonstrate let's do a few unit conversions.

 Define a series of variables, `B: 1`, `Kb: B * 1024`, `Mb: Kb * 1024` `Gb: Mb * 1024`.
 Using these variables lets try converting 20 Megabytes into bytes: this could be written as `x = 20 * Mb` or `x = 20Mb`.

-Lets try a more complicated expression.
+Let's try a more complicated expression.
 We have a 100Kb file, on a 120Gb disk.
 How much of the disk is left in Megabytes? `x = (120Gb - 100Kib) / Mb`

 assuming your in the build directory created in __Building__, the command to execute